-Others might answer how to eat prosciutto, or the best way to eat prosciutto is in a sandwich, cooked in their favorite dish, on pizza and who am I to say they’re wrong?
+Others might answer how to eat prosciutto, or the best way to eat it is in a sandwich, cooked in their favorite dish, on pizza and who am I to say they’re wrong?
 I just think you want to taste all that it has to offer, along with some bread, cheese and a nice glass of wine, right?

 Maybe a simple dish where the flavor of the prosciutto is allowed to shine.
 RECIPE HERE.

 What is your favorite or best way to eat prosciutto?
 Let me know in the comments below.

 Learn more ~

 For a brilliant little video on how prosciutto is made, you can watch HERE (only 2 1/2 minutes).

 To see my visit with my mother, and a much less professional video quality (since it is from my Instagram story!) watch HERE (about 2 minutes).

 For more information on prosciutto and salami maker, Cavalier Umberto Boschi, click HERE.

 You can also discover more about the Emilia Romagna Region by visiting In Emilia Romagna HERE.